phpDocumentor/phpDocumentor/docs/manual/for-users/phpdoc/tags/uses.rst

    :linenos:

     /**
-     * @uses MyClass                   sets a temporary variable
-     * @uses MyClass::$items           for the property whose items are counted
-     * @uses MyClass::setItems()       to set the items for this collection.
+     * @uses MyClass::$items to retrieve the count from.
      *
      * @return integer Indicates the number of items.
      */